Even with a TMS, companies aren’t finding the waste in their transportation networks.

 Use TMS to implement your redesigned network, not your “as-is” process, or an unproven concept.

-Or not getting their teams trained to use all the functionality of their new system.
-Or overspending on embedded consultants who take their expertise with them when they leave.
+Inadequately trained teams who cannot use the full functionality of the new system can be costly.
+So can overspending on consultants who take their expertise with them when they leave.

 Director of Logistics & Warehousing at Cytosport, Inc.